JayaniNaw/Data-Analysis-and-Visualisation/README.md

 5. Communication (Dashboard Design)

 # Data Preparation
-- Changing Data Types (For instance Date Column fron string to Date Type).
+- Changing Data Types (For instance Date Column fron Text to Date Type).
 - Removing errors.
 - Irrelevant or redundant columns were removed to reduce noise.
 - Handling missing values (For instance, Categorical values: Imputed using the mode, Numerical values: Imputed using the mean).
 - Feature Engineering
    - For example, From Salary Range and To Salary Range has different salary frequencies; annual, hourly, daily.
 First calculated the average salary and then standardised to hourly salary.
-   - Google Collab Pyhton language used to extract the text
+   - Google Collab Pyhton language used to extract the text from minimal Qualification, Job Description.
+   - Created new columns based on the extracted and standardised data such as Pay Cattegory (High,Mid,Low), Education Level, Years of Experience.

 # Key Insights